Lebanon Hanover: History

+Musical style

 Lebanon Hanover's music has been compared to 1980s gothic rock and post-punk acts such as Siouxsie and the Banshees, The Cure and Bauhaus.
 The band has a minimal, dark sound.
 Their songs have a signature light synth sound, deep bass and melancholic lyrics.

 William Maybelline is responsible for the rhythm, synthesizer and bass, which add to the music like an ordered frame, while contributing with more chaotic fragments.
 As a common conceptual idea, it simply describes simple production, which is based on the desire to generate an organic sound as possible.